 Our administrative responsibilities are multiple: (1) to identify reputation and business risk, (2) to develop policies and procedures that reduce or eliminate such risk, (3) to educate all employees on how to avoid such risks and the penalties that may be incurred if policies and procedures are violated, (4) to fairly evaluate when employees have violated policies and procedures (using the preponderance of evidence standard), and (5) to impose appropriate penalties for such violations.
 It is important for such policies to be specific with regard to the delineation of both prohibited and expected conduct.
 A general policy such as, "All employees are expected to exhibit the highest standards of professional and personal conduct", is not an effective deterrent if there is a possibility that the employee and employer may not agree on general definition of "highest standard of personal and professional conduct".
-For instance, an employee may think it is appropriate to date one of his or her students as long as he or she is of legal age while the employer may think that being intoxicated in a public restaurant or even being arrested for driving while intoxicated is none of the employer's business because it occurs outside the workplace while the employer believes such irresponsible conduct damages consumer trust of the organization or its hiring and retention practices.
+For instance, an employee may think it is appropriate to date one of his or her students as long as he or she is of legal age while the employer may think such conduct is a conflict of interest and wholly unacceptable.
+Or, an employee may think that being intoxicated in a public restaurant or even being arrested for driving while intoxicated is none of the employer's business because it occurs outside the workplace while the employer believes such irresponsible conduct damages consumer trust of the organization or its hiring and retention practices.